simonetimi/next-gdr/README.md

 - [x] Add weather logic depending on calendar
 - [x] Make database table for weather
 - [x] Set up cron jobs once a day for weather (and future cron jobs )
+- [ ] Properly manage arriving to a location that is hidden (redirect to game)

 ### TODO